 Wet Filter Paper Method

 In this method, take the filter paper discs infused with the oxidase reagent, and directly rub the culture of test organism via a wooden applicator.
 At last, observe the filter paper for the appearance of a blue-purplish colour.

 It is a very convenient method and a single step procedure, which involves the addition of TMPD oxidase reagent over the suspected colonies.

 It is a simple procedure, which involves dipping of the sterile cotton swab in the solution of 1% TMPD reagent.
-Then gently touch the cotton swab over the suspected colony and look for any colour changes in the swab’s bud.
+Afterwards, gently touch the cotton swab over the suspected colony and look for any colour changes in the swab’s bud.

-There can be three possible outcomes:
+There could be three possible outcomes:

 Growth medium supplemented with dye can give erroneous results.
 It makes the use of a platinum loop instead of iron or nichrome to avoid false-positive results due to surface oxidation during flaming.